johannesjo/ng-fab-form/README.md

 ```
 bower install ng-fab-form -S
 ```
-and add `ngFabForm` and `ngMessages` as dependency in your main module:
+and add `ngFabForm` as dependency in your main module:
 ```
 angular.module('yourApp',[
-  'ngFabForm',
-  'ngMessages'
+  'ngFabForm'
 ]);
 ```
 That is all you need to do to get started.